async-rs/async-std/docs/src/patterns/accept-loop.md

 ## Handling errors

-There are two kinds of errors in accept loop:
+There are two kinds of errors in an accept loop:
 1. Per-connection errors.
-System uses them to notify that there was a connection in the queue and it's dropped by peer.
-Subsequent connection can be already queued so next connection must be accepted immediately.
+The system uses them to notify that there was a connection in the queue and it's dropped by the peer.
+Subsequent connections can be already queued so next connection must be accepted immediately.
 2. Resource shortages.
-When these are encountered it doesn't make sense to accept next socket immediately.
-But listener stays active, so you server should try to accept socket later.
+When these are encountered it doesn't make sense to accept the next socket immediately.
+But the listener stays active, so you server should try to accept socket later.

-Here is the example of per-connection error (printed in normal and debug mode):
+Here is the example of a per-connection error (printed in normal and debug mode):
 ```
 Error: Connection reset by peer (os error 104)
 Error: Os { code: 104, kind: ConnectionReset, message: "Connection reset by peer" }